rennanbadaro/product-service/README.md

 npm run test:integration
 ```

+## Proto files

+The project already contains generated code.
+The source for the protobuffer files lives in the repo [proto-graal](https://github.com/rennanbadaro/proto-graal).
+In case there's an update in proto graal that should have an impact on this project, the code can be regerated any time by running the shell script `build-protos.sh`.
+It will clone the lastest version of proto-graal and generate the code inside the proper directory.

 ## Development Notes

 After putting some thoughts about the service responsibility and expected capabilities, a hexagonal/ports and adapters _based_ architecture was chosen for the project.
 The proposed architecture seemed a good fit to isolate the application layers, specially regarding the domain and infrastructure.